 - Be the principal buyer

 - Use the necessary agreement language

 - Have any credentials ready to show

 - Be completely transparent

-Sounds good so far?
-If you are thinking of getting into wholesaling, have a look at our list of pros and cons.
+So far, so good?
+If you’re considering venturing into wholesaling, take a look at our curated list of pros and cons below.